magic-quill/MagicQuill/README.md

     unzip models.zip
     ```
     If the .zip file is not accessible, download it via browser.
 All checkpoints are about 25 GB in total.
 It may take some time to download.
 Alternatively, check our checkpoints at [huggingface](https://huggingface.co/LiuZichen/MagicQuill-models).

+    Note: these can be located anywhere on the host computer, but Docker Compose expects them to be in `/data/magicquill/models` by default.
+Update `docker-compose.yaml` if you unzip them to another location.

 3. build the image
    ```